-With spectacular peaks, gushing rivers and waterfalls, pristine mountain air and fantastic walking trails, The Drakensberg is South Africa's most beautiful and dramatic mountainous region.
+A number of African Budget Safari tours include this breathtaking area.
+With spectacular peaks, gushing rivers and waterfalls, pristine mountain air and fantastic walking trails, it's one of South Africa's gems.

 The uKhahlamba Drakensberg Park is a UNESCO World Heritage site, and it's not hard to see why.
 On its proclamation, UNESCO described it as an area of 'exceptional natural beauty in its soaring basaltic buttresses, incisive dramatic cutbacks, and golden sandstone ramparts...the site’s diversity of habitats protects a high level of endemic and globally threatened species, especially birds and plants...[and it] also contains many caves and rock-shelters with the largest and most concentrated group of paintings in Africa south of the Sahara.'